gasiordev/ntree/README.md

 ![ntree screenshot](ntree.png)

-It was created to be used with tmux (or similar).
+It was initially created for fun as I was playing with Go.
+It's meant to be used with tmux (or similar).
 You run ntree in a separate pane and it gets refreshed while you work on the terminal in other panes.
 For example, you can alias `cd` command in bash profile to automatically update ntree with the following code: